|Office of Administration|

 Your Rights Regarding your Personal Information

-SUNY ESC is committed to facilitating the exercise of the rights granted to you by the GDPR in a timely manner.
+SUNY Empire is committed to facilitating the exercise of the rights granted to you by the GDPR in a timely manner.
 In the context of our processing activities that are subject to the GDPR, you have the following rights regarding your personal information:

 - Access, correction and other requests - You have the right to obtain confirmation of whether we process your personal data, as well as the right to obtain information about the personal data we process about you.
 You also have a right to obtain a copy of this data.
 Additionally, and under certain circumstances, you may have the right to obtain erasure, correction, restriction and portability of your personal data.